Skip to main content

 How American Conservation Compares

-American Conservation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 78/100 is 5 points above the Environment & Animals category average.
+American Conservation earns a NonprofitTruth efficiency grade of A (84/100).
+That is 21 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 2.32% of total revenue.
 The organization holds 3.2 months of operating reserves.

 Financials